Why Fraud Happens in Real Estate

 It could be the real estate agent using an unsecured email account that is compromised by a fraudster after giving up account credentials in a well-crafted phishing attack.
 Or the eager-to-please title agent who makes an exception to company policy in order to keep the real estate agent or lender satisfied.
 It may be that—in the days leading up to closing—the fraudster tells the buyer or seller that the deal may collapse if a specific action is not taken immediately.

-Inexperienced Buyers
+Inexperienced buyers

 The purchase of a home is typically the largest financial decision the average US consumer makes in their lifetime.
 It accounts for the biggest financial obligation and asset they will manage and own.